davdrose/teleology_submission/README.md

 # Teleological properties

-This repository contains the experiments, data, analyses, and figures for the paper "Teleological properties matter more for categorization,"
+This repository contains the experiments, data, analyses, and figures for the paper "Teleological properties matter more for categorization"

 __Contents__: